shan18/Eve/README.md

 # Eve

-A conversational chatbot built using Deep Natural Language Processing.
+A conversational chatbot built using Deep Learning and Natural Language Processing.